Deep Indexed Active Learning for Matching Heterogeneous Entity Representations: Experiments

 \subsubsection{Impact of Committee size in our blocker}

+Table \ref{tab:committeesize} evaluates \sysname\ with different committee sizes $\numC$.
 As we motivate in Section \ref{sec:committee}, the committee is introduced to improve recall with the intuition that as opposed to one embedding it is less likely that a duplicate pair is missed by a committee of different embeddings.
-Table \ref{tab:committeesize} evaluates \sysname\ with different committee sizes $\numC$.
-We find that the system with the largest committee size performs the best on \amazongoogle~and larger committees do not overly harm the performance on \walmartamazon.
-An immediate question that then arises is, what is the cost of introducing an additional member in the committee?
+We find that on average, having multiple members improves performance as compared to a single member An immediate question that then arises is, what is the cost of introducing an additional member in the committee?
 In Section \ref{sec:runningtime} we provide a running time analysis varying the committee size.
 We show that \sysname\ is optimized to efficiently handle large committee sizes.